shivankgarg98/i3blocks-contrib/screenshot/README.md

 # screenshot

-Add a button to take screenshots easily using single click.
-Screenshots are saved in HOME directory or any directory specified in config.
+This i3block button provides an easy way to take screenshots with a single click.
+The captured screenshot is automatically copied to the clipboard and can also be saved in a file by clicking on an interactive notification (sent with dunstify) if enabled with the desired configurations.

 ![](screenshot_i3blocks.png)

 # Usage

-This block is run when clicked.
-It allows the user to capture a screenshot in two mode
+This block runs when clicked, and allows the user to capture a screenshot in two modes:
-- Left Click - capture the selected region on screen
+- Left Click: capture the selected region on screen
-- Right Click - capture the complete screen
+- Right Click: capture the complete screen

+When button is clicked, the screenshot is first copied to clipboard.
+A notifiction is then sent using dunstify to alert user a screenshot is clicked.

+Interaction with notification will save the screenshot in specified SAVE\_DIR or ($HOME if not specified)

+# Dependency
-It requires `ImageMagick` package as dependency, which can be downloaded from your official package manager.
+This requires `ImageMagick`, `xclip`, `dunst` package as dependency, which can be downloaded from your official package manager.

+Please ensure user has sufficient permission to write in SAVE\_DIR.

+In the dunstrc configuration file, add the do\_action key to the desired mouse event.
+By default, this feature is only enabled for mouse middle clicks.
+The screenshot will be saved if the proper do\_action key is used to interact with the notification

 # Config
 ```